Rich Text Format: Libraries and converters

 Pandoc is a free and open-source document converter that can read a variety of file formats and convert it into a large number of output formats.
 Pandoc supports both reading from and writing to RTF.
 It can be used, for example, to convert from Markdown to RTF, or from RTF to HTML.

-GNU UnRTF is an open-source program to convert RTF into HTML, LaTeX, troff macros and other formats. pyth is a Python library to create and convert documents in RTF, XHTML and PDF format.
-Ruby RTF is a project to create Rich Text content via Ruby.
-RaTFink is a library of Tcl routines, free software, to generate RTF output, and a Cost script to convert SGML to RTF.
-RTF::Writer is a Perl module for generating RTF documents.
-PHPRtfLite is an API enabling developers to create RTF documents with PHP.
-RTFGen is a project to create RTF documents via pure PHP. rtf.js is a JavaScript based library to render RTF documents in HTML.
+GNU UnRTF is an open-source program to convert RTF into HTML, LaTeX, troff macros and other formats. pyth is a Python library to create and convert documents in RTF, XHTML and PDF format. rtf.js is a JavaScript based library to render RTF documents in HTML.

 The macOS command line tool textutil can convert files between rtf, rtfd, text, doc, docx, wordml, odt and webarchive formats.
 The editor Ted can also convert RTF files to HTML and PS format.

 The open-source script rtf2xml can partially convert RTF to XML.

 Criticism

 The Rich Text Format was the standard file format for text-based documents in applications developed for Microsoft Windows.
 Microsoft did not initially make the RTF specification publicly available, making it difficult for competitors to develop document conversion features in their applications.
 Because Microsoft's developers had access to the specification, Microsoft's applications had better compatibility with the format.
 Also, each time Microsoft changed the RTF specification, Microsoft's own applications had a lead in time-to-market, because competitors had to redevelop their applications after studying the newer version of the format.

 Novell alleged that Microsoft's practices were anticompetitive in its 2004 antitrust complaint against Microsoft.